Reference: Postulate Mechanics

 DATA

 Anything sensed is data.
 A datum is basically an element of sensation.
 This datum exists because it is defined by a postulate.
 The postulate exists as an inherent part of the datum.
 Thus, data is a collection of elements of sensation/postulates.
-As data gets refined its forms changes from sensation to perception to memory to experience to knowledge to wisdom.
+As data gets refined its forms changes from sensation to perception to conception to knowledge to wisdom.
 Refinement of data consists of spotting and resolution of anomalies.
 This data is symbolized as graphics and language.
-[Mind]

 DEATH